 Monitoring allows the evaluation of the implementation of the European Charter of self government

 Through this process of monitoring, the Congress contributes, at territorial level, to the main objectives of the Council of Europe, which are to advance democracy and human rights on our continent.
+Monitoring is also part of an ongoing political dialogue with the different levels of governance in the State concerned.

 How does the Congress monitor local and regional democracy?